 The city and surrounding area is not all arid desert, either.
 In fact, there are over 1,500 different gardens and parkland attractions here.
 It’s greener than you think!

-Do you have any interesting facts about Jerusalem that we’ve missed out?
-Share them here in the comments section below!
+Do you know any fun facts about Jerusalem?
+Share them in the comments below!